ridingintraffic-wiki/ridingintraffic-wiki.github.io/content/tech/devops-sre/ripgrep.md

 | rg --count	| Show the number of matching lines in a file
 | rg --count-matches	| Show the number of matchings in a file
 | rg neovim --stats	|Show the searching stat (how many matches, how many files searched etc.)
+| rg --files-with-matches "" -g "asg.tf" | search for files named, and only return the names

 How to exclude directories